-If, on the other hand, you habitually make your bed, meditate, and eat a healthy breakfast each morning, your brain will learn to pivot from “rest mode” to “productivity mode” more seamlessly—and you’ll probably be in a better mood, too.
+But if you regularly make your bed, meditate, and eat a healthy breakfast each morning, your brain will learn to pivot from “rest mode” to “productivity mode” quickly—and you’ll probably be in a better mood.

 It’s up to you what you do in the morning.
-The goal is to kick off your day by doing the same thing—ideally, something that both aligns with your personal values and clears your mind and prepares your body for the tasks ahead.
+The goal is to kick off your day by doing the same thing.
+Ideally, that’s something that both aligns with your personal values and prepares you for the tasks ahead.

 3. Designate a “Most Important Task”

 Your day will inevitably include essential tasks that don’t propel you toward your goals—taking phone calls, hopping into meetings, answering emails.
 To make sure these things don’t derail you, always define what you absolutely need to accomplish every day and incorporate them into your daily schedule.

 Every week, when you plan your schedule, consider your goals.
 What needs to get done to keep you on track?
 Then, choose an MIT (most important task) for each day.
 When you know what you need to accomplish to stay on track, you’ll waste less time on non-essential work.

 It helps me to schedule my most important tasks during the times I’m most focused and productive and focus on tasks that don’t require as much brain power when my energy level wanes.